-Raleigh, N.C. —North Carolina’s electric cooperatives are urging residents across the state to have a dependable plan in place in preparation for this year’s hurricane season.
+Raleigh, N.C. —North Carolina’s electric cooperatives urge residents across the state to have a dependable plan in place in preparation for this year’s hurricane season.

-The National Oceanic and Atmospheric Administration’s (NOAA) Climate Prediction Center forecasts that this season will yield considerable activity and 12 to 16 named storms, including six to nine hurricanes and two to five major hurricanes.
+Although no forecast is certain, the National Oceanic and Atmospheric Administration’s (NOAA) Climate Prediction Center forecasts that this season will yield nine to 14 named storms, including four to seven hurricanes of which one to three could become major hurricanes.
 A major hurricane, either a category 3, 4, or 5 on the Saffir-Simpson scale, can produce winds up to 156 mph.
 The Saffir-Simpson scale is the classification system that separates hurricanes into five categories based on wind, barometric pressure and storm surge.

-The 2008 hurricane season officially begins June 1 and runs through November.
-North Carolina’s electric cooperatives would like to offer the following important tips to help you prepare:
+The 2009 hurricane season officially begins June 1 and runs through November.
+North Carolina’s electric cooperatives encourage residents to:

 - Develop an evacuation route plan in advance.
 The plan should identify the safest routes and closest shelters.

-- Be sure to remember your pets when planning for possible evacuation.
+- Remember your pets when planning for possible evacuation.
 Not all emergency shelters allow pets.
-Contact your local humane society to learn the animal shelters that accept pets during disasters.
+Contact your local humane society to learn which animal shelters accept pets during disasters.

 - Create a family disaster supply kit and be sure to include the following: a battery operated radio, flashlights, a first aid kit, non-perishable food items, a three-day water supply, a non-electric can opener, medicines, cash and credit cards.